HiinoFW/InsultGenerator/README.md

 #### v1.0 -> v1.1

-*Moved the files to a superfolder `insult`
+* Moved the files to a superfolder `insult`
-+Added the `tool` package
++ Added the `tool` package
-+Added vocabulary
++ Added vocabulary
-*Added, edited and removed some phrase structures and odds *Vocabulary words and phrases are now functions, allowing for some of them to incorporate changing/random elements
+* Added, edited and removed some phrase structures and odds
+* Vocabulary words and phrases are now functions, allowing for some of them to incorporate changing/random elements